maxwolf621/OauthUser/Oauth2UserEndpoints.md

 }
 ```

-# Oauth2 User Filter
+# Oauth2User Filter
 There are two important filters
 1. Oauth2AuthorizationRequestRedirectFilter (If the grant is valid then we goes the next filter `OAuth2LoginAuthenticationFilter`)
 2. Oauth2LoginAuthenticationFilter

-OAuth2AuthorizationRequestRedirectFilter handles for
+#### `OAuth2AuthorizationRequestRedirectFilter` handles for
-1. The user clicks *login via third party button* in the cient/application to redirect the user to third parhat the client request provided ty login page
-2. The user enters email and password etc in the third party page

-> When user clicks login/sign up by third party (e.g github), then OAuth2AuthorizationRequestRedirectFilter will resolve this request.
+- When user clicks login via third party application in the client/application, `then OAuth2AuthorizationRequestRedirectFilter` will _resolve_ this request.
 	> The request contains `client_id`、`scope` and `state` to form a `redirect_url` and redirect to third party authorized's url (github登入頁面)

-OAuth2LoginAuthenticationFilter handles for
+#### `OAuth2LoginAuthenticationFilter` handles for

-1. It will compare the data after the user press the login button in the third party page
-2. (If the user is granted) the filter will add `code`, `state` ...etc ... parameters  in the `redirect_url`
+- (If the user grants the client can fetch resource from third party applocation ) This filter will add `Authorized Grant Code`, `state` ...etc ... parameters in the `redirect_url`
+	> `Oauth2LoginAuthenticationFilter` checks the grant code and state if they are valid then it returns access_token
-3. Parse the `redirect_url` `code` and `state` with the ones stored in the http session if it is valid then it returns access_token url (so client can use this acces token to access third party resource)
+- Parse the `redirect_url` `Authorized Grant Code` and `state` with the ones stored in the client's session.
+	> if it is valid then it returns `access_token` url (so client can use this acces token to access third party resource)

-> Oauth2LoginAuthenticationFilter check the grant code and state if they are valid then it return access_token
-> client use access token and Iauth2UserService to get third party user details (protected resource ) and then return instance of Authenttication
+- Client uses access token and Oauth2UserService to get third party protected resource and then return instance of Authenttication
-> After that SecurityContextPersistenceFilter will store protected resource store local http session  (local endpoint)
+- `SecurityContextPersistenceFilter` will store protected resource in the local http session  (local endpoint) after that

 ## OAuth2AuthorizationRequestRedirectFilter
 [Oauth2 Filter Code](https://www.gushiciku.cn/pl/pnSK/zh-/tw)